 Road to Rohtang is a mix of super smooth and super rough patches.
 The bad section of the road is mostly towards the top and on the descent towards Kokhsar.

-Kokhsar is a small village, 19kms downhill from Rohtang.
+Kokhsar is a small village, 19 km downhill from Rohtang.
 The only significance this village will have in this journey is that you will need to get yourself registered at the check post here before continuing any further.
-This village also has an accommodation option available in form of a guest house in case you want to spend the night here.
-It is also the first village in Lahaul Valley and road bifurcates towards Spiti at Gramphoo, little before Kokhsar.

 The last gas station on this route is at Tandi.
-After this, there is no other petrol pump for another 380 kms, until Leh.
-While you can still get fuel at local dhabas on this route at a higher than regular price, it is strongly advised to tank up at Tandi and carry extra fuel (in case your motorcycle’s petrol tank isn’t large enough to carry enough fuel to complete the journey).
+After this, there is no other petrol pump for another 380 km, until Leh.
+While you can still get fuel at local dhabas on this route at a higher than the regular price, it is strongly advised to tank up at Tandi and carry extra fuel.

 A road towards Udaipur and Sach Pass bifurcates at Tandi.

 Other than the last petrol pump, Tandi is also known for the confluence of Chandra and Bhaga Rivers.
 The Chandra River originates from Chandra Tal / Samudri Tapu in Spiti Valley, and the Bhaga River originates from Suraj Tal in Lahaul Valley.

 Both the rivers meet near Tandi to form the Chandrabhaga River that flows into Kashmir and Pakistan and gets known as the Chenab river.

 Short after Tandi, you will arrive in Keylong which is the district headquarters of Lahaul Valley and the last big town on the route.
 If you were traveling by Bus, Keylong is where you will stay for the night on Day 1 in HPTDC Hotel Chandrabhaga.